SagarSDagdu/SDDownloadManager/README.md

 - `completionBlock` : Called back with two parameters `error` and `fileUrl`.
     - If the download was successful, `fileUrl` represents the URL of the file.
 The file can be accessed using this url.
     - If the download was unsuccessful, `error` represents the error that occured in the downloading process.

+### return

+- The method returns a key which is unique to that download call.
+Ideally, this key can be used later for cancelling the download or altering the progress block of a specific download.  ***If a download with the speicied urlrequest already exists, this method returns `nil`.***

 ### Checking for current downloads